LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 Age: 17
 High School: Colegiul National Pedagogic "Constantin Bratescu"

 Hi!
 I'm Stefan Pandichi from Romania, and this is my first WRO season.
 This is my first season in Future Engineers.
 I am passionate about robotics, especially electronics and the latest algorithms and tech.
-Over the years I have worked on multiple robotics projects including line followers, sumo bots, and air quality modules.
+Over the years I have worked on my coding abilities to prepare myself for future projects and/or robots.
 Apart from robotics I also enjoy cybersecurity, programming, and cycling.

 # Olteanu-Mihail Horatiu-Anton
 Age: 15
 High School: Colegiul National "Mihai Eminescu"

 Hi!
 I'm Olteanu-Mihail Horatiu-Anton from Romania, and this is my 1st WRO season competing alongside Stefan Pandichi.
-I have participated in RoboMission multiple times, gaining valuable experience in solving various problems that may arise while building a robot.
-I have a strong interest in technology and robotics and am always eager to learn and experiment with new ideas.
+I am very compassionate about building and composing the robot itself whilst having a strong interest in technology and robotics and I'm always eager to learn and experiment with new ideas.

 ---